JoshuaKGoldberg/console-fail-test/README.md

 If a supported spy library isn't detected, an internal fallback will be used to spy on `console` methods.

-You can request a specific test library using the Node API with its API name:
+You can request a specific test library using the Node API with its API request:

 ```js
 require("console-fail-test").cft({